Skip to content

 What Are the Different Types of AFOs?

-AFOs are not one-size-fits-all.
-There are several distinct types, each designed for different levels of support, different conditions, and different activity levels.
+AFOs come in several distinct types, each designed for different levels of support, different conditions, and different activity levels.
+Some are available over the counter, while others are custom-made by an orthotist (a specialist who designs and fits orthopedic braces).
 Understanding the differences is the first step toward choosing the right one.

-AFO Type Material Support Level Best For Shoe Compatibility
+AFO Type Material Support Level Best For Availability

-Leaf Spring Thermoplastic or composite Mild to moderate Foot drop with stable ankle Fits most shoes
+Leaf Spring / Swedish Thermoplastic or polypropylene Mild to moderate Foot drop with stable ankle Over the counter; fits inside most shoes

-Carbon Fiber Carbon fiber composite Moderate to high Active users, dynamic foot drop Slim profile, fits most shoes
+Carbon Fiber Carbon fiber composite Moderate to high Active users, moderate to severe foot drop Over the counter; slim profile fits most shoes

-Articulated/Hinged Thermoplastic with hinges Moderate to high Controlled ankle motion, post-surgical Requires a larger shoe
+Articulated/Hinged Thermoplastic with mechanical hinges Moderate to high Controlled ankle motion, post-surgical Custom-fitted by an orthotist

 What Type of AFO Do I Need?